swaptacular/swpt_accounts/README.rst

 Swaptacular service that manages user account balances

-This service implements a generic `messaging protocol`_.
+This service implements a `messaging protocol`_ server.
 The ultimate deliverable is a docker image, which is generated from the project's `Dockerfile`_.
 To find out what processes can be spawned from the generated image, see the `entrypoint`_.
 For the available